 On behalf of the Sinn Féin team, I also welcome the Minister to the House.
 I have no doubt that he has a mighty task ahead of him but he will have our support in doing his job in the time ahead.
 I am not sure whether it is a compliment to be held in such high regard by the current British Prime Minister but I assure the Minister that I will not hold that against him in the time ahead.

 I would like first to extend appreciation and my party's heartfelt thanks to all of the healthcare workers wherever they worked within the system over the past number of months.
-Their dedication and loyalty in saving people's lives and keeping them safe during this pandemic has been outstanding.
+Their dedication and loyalty in saving people's lives and keeping them safe during this pandemic have been outstanding.
 We are in awe at the service that they and others have provided for us all at this dangerous time.
 Those people deserve more than just our thanks, appreciation and applause once a week.
 I, for one, never again want to be on the side and standing with strikers.
 In the past, people have rightly had to stand up for better conditions.
 We want to see all front-line workers being appreciated by this Government and all governments in the time ahead for not only the sterling work they have done over the past six months but that they do daily.

 I am approaching this Bill on the basis that I believe that we now need a national health service for all of the people of Ireland.
 I want an all-Ireland service and system of universal healthcare, accessed on the basis of need, free at the point of delivery and funded by progressive taxation.
 While the increased co-operation with the health services, North and South, has been beneficial, it is now time to move to the full integration of services across the island, taking the best of both systems and maximising the healthcare benefits for all of the citizens across the island.